What happens at the first court date in my child protection case?

 Before your first court date, think of someone who can care for your child until the next hearing, in case your child isn’t returned to you.
 This could be a grandparent, family member, friend, or anyone that you trust.

 This person has to agree to take care of your child.
-If they agree, discuss this option with your lawyer or duty counsel and CAS as soon as possible.
+If they agree, discuss this option with your lawyer or and CAS as soon as possible.

 CAS tries to assess them before they agree to place your child with them.
 This means CAS speaks to them and checks if: